Kevin Shaffer

 Kevin Carl Shaffer (born March 2, 1980) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He played college football for the Tulsa Golden Hurricane and was selected by the Atlanta Falcons in the seventh round of the 2002 NFL draft.

 Shaffer also played for the Cleveland Browns and Chicago Bears.

-Early years
+Early life

 He attended Conestoga Valley High School and as a senior he made 33 tackles at the defensive tackle position.

 College career

 Shaffer played college football at the University of Tulsa where he majored in finance.

 Professional career

 Atlanta Falcons

 Shaffer was selected by the Atlanta Falcons in the seventh round (244th overall) in the 2002 NFL draft.
 In his rookie season he played in six regular season games, plus two postseason games.
 He made his NFL debut at the Green Bay Packers on September 8.
 In the 2003 season he played in all 16 games and made his first NFL start at the New York Giants on November 9.
 In his third season for the Falcons, Shaffer started in 15 games and was a member of the offensive line that ranked first in the NFL with 2,672 rushing yards.
 Just as he did the previous season, he helped the offensive line become the highest ranked in terms of rushing yards with 159.1 yards per game.
 He started in all 16 regular season games.